 So how should you react?
-Think of it this way: What would a 31 percent drop in gasoline sales mean for your business?
+Think of it this way: What would a drop in gasoline sales mean for your business?
 Also, if you are a convenience store or truck stop, what would it mean for your in-store sales if traffic at your pumps dropped significantly?

 One way companies that sell fuel are responding is by adding diesel to their offerings.
-Over that same 2017 to 2050 timeframe, the EIA projects diesel consumption to remain steady.
+Over that same timeframe, the EIA projects diesel consumption to remain steady.
 Yes, diesel vehicles will also become more fuel efficient in the coming decades, but the EIA says there will also be rising demand for freight truck travel.

 Companies that already sell diesel fuel are putting an extra emphasis on that aspect of their business.
 Another way they are trying to differentiate themselves from the competition is by adding diesel alternatives like biodiesel and renewable diesel.
 Interest in the renewable fuels is being driven by a desire to reduce air pollution and, for biodiesel in particular, the potential to help improve fuel margins.